TommasoPascucci/IS6813-Portfolio/README.md

 * Class Imbalance: The dataset was highly imbalanced, with far fewer default cases compared to non-defaults.
 * Feature Importance: Identifying which features had the most predictive value was crucial for model performance.

+over all the biggest difficulty was being able to select a good target variable for use to be able to conduct an analysis and ensure that the data is cleaned in a usable format.
+The next biggest challenge which we faced was being able to produce models that could identify key variables which could be of use in predicting which attributes care correlated to customers that would have a high growth potential.
+This required us to try lates of models and have to rework several with different layouts of data and different thresholds to be able to get a usable output.

 ## Learnings
 This project reinforced the importance of:

 * Spending significant time upfront on data cleaning and preprocessing, which simplifies downstream modeling efforts.
 * Exploring and engineering features to maximize model performance.
 * Allocating sufficient time for hyperparameter tuning to achieve the best results.